jacobmarks/QTop/README.md

 the future, I hope to add 3-dimensional color codes, gauge color codes, and more exotic topological systems.

+Special thanks to Vlad Gheorghiu for his help with plotting, and Tomas Jochym-O'Connor for help implementing DSP and GCC decoders.

 Copyright (c) 2016 Jacob Marks, jacob DOT marks AT yale DOT edu.